 When we began our own piece of IF work, I quickly had a new appreciation for the authors of IF and the enormous amount of time and effort it takes to complete a simple room and string of commands.
 To answer my previous question, it was HARD!
 VERY HARD!
 I found myself spewing words I didn’t even know could come out of my own mouth and throwing my hands up in frustration.
 I must admit, I even slammed the desk a couple times.
 With that being said, if there are any aspiring IF writers out there reading this, I strongly suggest you take a sedative ( or two ) before sitting down to write.
 You’ll need it, I promise.
 When I first began my journey into the IF author word, I wanted to create a fun story that was easy for the reader to interact with; after all, this was my biggest gripe as a reader and I wanted my readers to have a better experience.
 When I originally sat down, I was totally devoid of ideas; I felt like the possibilities were totally endless and I didn’t even know where to begin.
 After brainstorming for about 20 minutes, I decided to create an animal shelter.
 This was my first room.
 I did not really have any plans after that and I decided to let the story come to my as I typed rather than figure it all out in advance.
 After creating my room, I decided to make my story about a women who has entered the animal shelter and it looking for a dog for her husbands birthday.
 She is a bit reluctant to get another pet, but he was begging and pleading with her so she finally gave in.
 My story is about her journey through the shelter and her decision process when picking the new dog.
 As I created each room and idea, it was overwhelming at times to think of all the possibilities for interaction the reader could have.
 What if the player wanted to kick the dog, or bite the dog, or steal the dog?
 These were all things I had to consider when writing.
 What if they didn’t follow the simple rules such as “Ask for Assistance Before Petting Dogs!’ and stuck their hands through the cage instead?
 Ultimately, I wanted my story to be simple yet complete, so I stuck with actions such as “pet”, “talk” and “take.”
 This simplicity is due to two main factors: First, I simply do not have the knowledge or the time necessary to create elaborate options in my IF.
 Secondly, I did not want the reader to be able to take hundreds of different paths to the end of the story, I figured a couple different options was sufficient.
 Currently, my story is not finished, but the reader can play for about ten minutes.
-There are 4 different rooms ( the animal shelter, the small dogs, the large dogs, and the front desk) about 8 different dogs to pet, one person to talk to, and one key to take.
-The story is progressing nicely and I got great feedback from my classmates as to how to improve and refine it.
+There are 4 different rooms ( the animal shelter, the small dogs, the large dogs, and the front desk) about 8 different dogs to pet, on

 In terms of creative possibilities, Inform both created them and reduced them.
 As the author, I felt like I had endless ideas as to how my story could turn out and different paths and inputs the reader could use to get to the outcome.
 This was exciting.
 I enjoyed trying to envision what my reader wanted to accomplish in my story and writing the text so they would be able to have those interactions.
 I was overwhelmed ( in a positive way) because I wanted to create so many different options and possibilities, but at the same time, I was limited by the time it took to produce them as well as the knowledge necessary to be successful.
 As I mentioned before, Inform 7 is NOT an easy program to work with and I struggled to create even the most simple of options.
 My personal inability to work with the program was severely limiting to my creative process, but I was inspired by Inform 7 and the idea that I was in control of creating the story.
 My original idea for the animal shelter grew as I worked with the program.
 I wanted to create a key in a pile of dust that the reader could take, but for whatever reason, the program was not allowing me to do that.
 This made me go back and re-think how I could add an option for the reader in a way the program would allow.
 One thing that really frustrated me about Inform7 was that in order to move around the story, the reader needed to input directions rather than places.
 For example, if I wanted to go to the Animal Shelter in my story, I had to say “North” rather than “ Animal Shelter.”
 It was really easy to get turned around which was annoying.
 I have to admit, using Inform 7 to create IF is downright ADDICTIVE.
 Although it is most certainly frustrating, when I finally created an element of the story successfully, I felt a huge sense of accomplishment and I felt rejuvenated to keep trying.
 It was like obsessive gambling; I forgot the 10 times I lost and remembered the one time I won, which propelled me to continue my story.
 Once I had a general understanding of the most basic elements such as how to create a room or and object, it became fun and enjoyable.
 Of course, I realize that I have just scratched the surface of learning the possibilities of Inform 7 but I really did enjoy the experience of creating my own IF.
 I feel like creating IF can be rewarding and fun, but the author has to take it one step at a time; if the author can learn how to do one new thing a day on the program, they were successful.
 When creating IF, you need to crawl before you can walk and walk before you can run; Inform7 is not a program that you can open for the first time and master.